DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Custom Entity Patterns**: Enhanced spaCy's NER with game-specific patterns to better identify gaming terminology (features like "gameplay" or "graphics", issues like "bugs" or "crashes").

   This project provided valuable experience in API integration, NLP pipeline customization, and sentiment analysis applied to real-world game data.
 The analysis helps identify both strengths (positively received features) and pain points (common complaints) in game reviews, making it useful for both developers and players.
 The visualization dashboard effectively communicates complex sentiment data through multiple complementary perspectives.
+* Day 433: � Neural Network Structure Visualizer in Python 🧠

+  Today, I developed a Neural Network Structure Visualizer using Python, implementing a recursive algorithm to generate and display the layer and node architecture of neural networks.
+The project focuses on visualization techniques and recursive pattern generation for network structures.
+Below are the key highlights:

+  - **Recursive Layer Generation**: The core of the project uses recursive methods to build network layers, handling both the vertical positioning of neurons and the connections between layers.
+Each recursive call processes one layer of the network, creating the appropriate number of neurons and connecting them to the previous layer.

+  - **Parameter Control**: The visualizer offers adjustable parameters including number of network layers (controlling the depth of the network) and neurons per layer (controlling the width at each level).
+Users can configure these values through an intuitive GUI interface.

+  - **Visualization**: The generated network structure is visualized using matplotlib, with circles representing neurons and lines showing connections between layers.
+The visualization includes proper spacing and scaling to maintain clarity regardless of network size.

+  - **Recursive Implementation**: The project demonstrates clean recursive programming, with each iteration handling one network layer and its connections to the previous layer.
+The recursion naturally handles the hierarchical nature of neural network architectures.

+  - **Customizable Output**: Users can easily modify the network architecture through interactive controls, creating everything from simple perceptrons to deep multi-layer networks.
+The visualizer automatically adjusts the layout to accommodate different configurations.

+  This project was an excellent exercise in understanding both neural network architectures and recursive visualization techniques.
+I gained practical experience in implementing mathematical layouts for network structures while exploring GUI development for parameter control.
+The recursive approach proved particularly valuable for handling the self-similar nature of network layers and their connections.